By Tom Snelling

-Bun is a new JavaScript runtime that boasts impressive performance improvements over Node.
-It’s a runtime, bundler, transpiler and package manager, all in one.
+Bun is a new JavaScript runtime that boasts impressive performance improvements over Node.js.
+It’s a runtime, bundler, transpiler, and package manager, all in one.

-As a very simple example, we will use the built in HTTP server that Bun provides to create a single endpoint we can query.
+For this guide, we will simply use the built-in HTTP server that Bun provides to create a single endpoint we can query.
 This endpoint will just return a message containing the current time and the path that the request was made to.

 To use Bun's built in HTTP server, all we have to do is export a default object that contains a fetch function.
 Optionally, we can supply a port attribute to run the server on a specific port.